gregwiechec/ExtendedCms.TinyMceEnhancements/README.md

 Of course TinyMCE allows to set ALT attribute, but it's not mandatory.

-The TinyMceEnhancements plugin can be configured to display a dialog box to wrpowadz ALT text when adding an image.
+The TinyMceEnhancements plugin can be configured to display a dialog box to enter ALT text when adding an image.

 In addition, you can configure the default ALT text completed when the dialog is displayed.
 To add a default ALT text, configure the `ImageAltTextSettings` option: